Jcastanyo/Digit_ros_interface/README.md

 These sensors works with a library in python3, so I wanted to create a ros workspace compiled with python3 to include these sensors with the rest of our mobile manipulator robot.

 In this repository you will find two main files/folders.
 The odt file contains instructions to create the ros workspace and compiled it for python3.
 The python3_ws folder is the catkin workspace where you will find two main packages: digit_interface and main_code.
 In digit_interface package I carried out a simple code to read images from the sensors and publish them in a ros topic.
 The main code package only contains a simple subscriber to evaluate that the digit sensor interface is working.
 I tested this workspace with ubuntu 20 and ros noetic and it works perfect.
+As the sensors works with python3, I had to create a virtual environment in order to use ros with python3.

+# Commands
+# To activate the python3 virtualenv
+source py3env/bin/activate
+# ROS commands
+source devel/setup.bash
+roslaunch digit_interface digit.launch
+python read_from_digit.py (in src/main_code/scripts/)

+# To record a rosbag
+rosbag record -O name_file /digit/camera/image_color
+# To play the rosbag in a loop
+rosbag play -l name_file.bag